When Your Dog Growls Over Bones/ Food/ Toys / Space / people

 · If that doesn’t work, try making a trail of treats into a room with a door, closing the door behind him after he follows the treats.

-· If he won’t follow the trail, try ringing your doorbell.
+· If he won’t follow the trail, try ringing your doorbell or picking up a leash.

 How do we teach each of these skills?
-You can find resources in my blog, in the Video Refresher Library.
+You can find resources in the Video Refresher Library.

 I do not recommend you do this without professional assistance if your dog is biting.